cardano-scaling/hydra/docs/docs/how-to/incremental-decommit.md

   --out-file alice-decommit-tx-signed.json
 ```

-With the signed decommit transaction, now we can submit it to the `/decommit` endpoint:
+With the signed decommit transaction, we can submit it to the `/decommit` endpoint:

 ```shell
 curl -X POST 127.0.0.1:4001/decommit \